basher/Web-UI-Boilerplate/ui/README.md

     - `.stylelintrc`
     - `.prettierrc`

+### Git commit hooks
+Configured using `husky` and `lint-staged` to ensure no linting errors are committed to the remote codebase.

 > NOTES:
 > - `Eslint` errors will only be shown in VSCode if you open VSCode from the project root directory, not a parent directory.